This page reviews mostly free yet quality software and other resources mainly for music students.

 GNU Solfege (Windows and GNU/Linux compatible — Mac is possible but installation involves complex advanced setup).
 GNU Solfege does the full gamut of traditional ear-training tests as well as several extra tests for rhythms, tempos, and more.

 Nootka, (FLOSS, Win/Mac/Linux).
-Nootka is guitar-oriented but works with other things.
+Nootka is guitar-oriented but works with other instruments or with vocals.
 It is a training / testing program for standard notation.
 It tests inputting of different notes, location on guitar fretboard, and it will recognize notes when played into a microphone.
-It's a new program still in beta, a work in progress, but useful already.
+It includes some flexible exercises and quizzes.

 My current favorite overall intro book on music theory is Music and Memory: An Introduction by Bob Snyder.
 It does not teach the generic Western music jargon at all, but actually describes theories about what music really is as we perceive it.
 This book is far from basic or simplified, but it makes no assumptions of the reader having any prior music theory knowledge.
 Snyder describes the basic ways that the human mind experiences music over time and groups events into pitches, melodies, rhythms, and more.
 It is completely universal in scope rather than focusing on any particular music culture.
 Readers will even gain insight into the nature of human consciousness.
 The one major element of music not addressed by Snyder is harmony.
 For harmony and many other subjects, there are other books and resources I recommend, and I hope to organize a separate page of book reviews in the future.